 Vine Removal and Desiccation

-When potatoes have excessive amounts of top growth, use a chemical vine-killer first, followed by mechanical removal to shred tops.
+When potatoes have excessive top growth, use a chemical vine-killer first, followed by mechanical removal to shred tops.
 This combination provides effective vine kill.
 Potato vines should be chemically killed approximately 21 days prior to harvest.
-This provides time to insure good skin set.
-Note, rapid vine desiccation (either chemical or mechanical) can cause stem-end discoloration in tubers.
+This provides time to ensure good skin set.
+Note that rapid vine desiccation (either chemical or mechanical) can cause stem-end discoloration in tubers.

-CAUTIONS: When using chemical vine-killers, ALWAYS FOLLOW LABEL INSTRUCTIONS.
+CAUTIONS: When using chemical vine-killers, always follow the label instructions.
 The information provided below is very general and does not provide full label instructions regarding the application or full use of the materials.

-• carfentrazone (Aim): 3.2 to 5.8 oz/A (7 dh; REI 12h) and spray adjuvant (NIS, MSO, or COC) is required (1-2% v/v).
+• carfentrazone (Aim): 3.2 to 5.8 ounces/acre (7 dh; REI 12h) and spray adjuvant (NIS, MSO, or COC) is required (1%-2% v/v).
 Suitable for seed and storage potatoes.
 Thorough coverage is essential.
 May be tank mixed or used sequentially with other desiccants (see labels for restrictions).

-• pyraflufen-ethyl (Vida): 2.75 to 5.5 oz/A (7 dh; REI 12h).
+• pyraflufen-ethyl (Vida): 2.75 to 5.5 ounces/acre (7 dh; REI 12h).
 Apply when vines are starting to senesce for best results.
 May be tank-mixed in sequence with other desiccant products.

 Harvest and Handling

-Harvest potatoes for storage when tuber temperatures are between 45-60°F. At warmer soil temperatures (above 60°F), field heat contributes to tuber quality deterioration before cooling can occur in storage.
-When tubers are cold (below 45°F), potatoes bruise easily during harvest.
+Harvest potatoes for storage when tuber temperatures are between 45 ° to 60 °F. At warmer soil temperatures (above 60 °F), field heat contributes to tuber quality deterioration before cooling can occur in storage.
+When tubers are cold (below 45 °F), potatoes bruise easily during harvest.
 If days are warm, harvest early in the day; conversely, if it’s cold, start harvest later in the day and continue into the evening.
-The ideal temperature during harvest is 60-70°F.
+The ideal temperature during harvest is 60 °F to 70 °F.

 Bruising can be further reduced by controlling fertilizer and irrigations late in the season.
 Initiate better skin set through vine killing, controlling late season nutrient/water management, ensuring harvesters (chain and forward speed ratios) are adjusted properly, and keeping harvester chains filled.
 Potatoes should not drop more than 4-6 inches and equipment surfaces should be properly padded.
 Premature harvesting results in reduced yields and low specific gravity.
 When harvesting is delayed, frost and diseases can cause serious storage losses.

-Potatoes intended for long-term storage are often treated with sprout inhibitors (pre- or postharvest) to extend storage life.
-Use maleic hydrazide (MH-30) pre-harvest (one application; 1-1.33 gal/A (REI 12h)), 4-6 weeks before potatoes are mature and ready for harvest.
+Potatoes intended for long-term storage are often treated with sprout inhibitors (pre or postharvest) to extend storage life.
+Use maleic hydrazide (MH-30) preharvest (one application; 1-1.33 gal/A [REI 12h]), 4-6 weeks before potatoes are mature and ready for harvest.
 Potatoes treated with MH-30 cannot be used for seed.
 Chlorpropham (CIPC) is the most effective postharvest sprout inhibitor registered.
-CIPC requires licensed commercial applicators to apply the aerosol formulation while the EC formulation can be applied as a direct spray during the fresh packing operation.
+CIPC requires licensed commercial applicators to apply the aerosol formulation while, the emulsifiable concentrate (EC) formulation can be applied as a direct spray during the fresh packing operation.
 CIPC can be applied any time after wound healing but before tubers break dormancy or sprouts start to grow.

 For organic growers, some essential oils (peppermint, spearmint, and clove oils) have been shown to reduce sprouting in potatoes.
 These alternative compounds are not true “sprout inhibitors” like CIPC but are “sprout suppressors” since they physically damage developing sprouts.
 Because of their high volatility, these oils leave behind little or no residue.
-However, new sprouts continue to develop so repeat applications are required every two to three weeks.
+However, new sprouts continue to develop, so repeat applications are required every 2-3 weeks.
 Timing is critical with all the sprout suppressors.
-They are most effective when applied before sprouts are one-eighth (1/8 inch) inch long.
-Organic growers should check with their certification agency and the National Organic Standards for current regulations regarding alternative sprout control products.
+They are most effective when applied before sprouts are 1/8 inch long.
+Organic growers should check with their certification agency and the National Organic Standards Board for current regulations regarding alternative sprout control products.

 Postharvest Handling and Storage

 An important aspect of potato quality control is to provide a pathogen-free storage environment.
-All storage and potato handling equipment surfaces should be cleaned and disinfected prior to placing the crop into storage.
+Clean and disinfect all storage and potato handling equipment surfaces before placing the crop into storage.
 Surfaces should be well moistened by the disinfectant spray.
 Spray bin walls until there is a slight runoff.
-Several disinfectant materials are available including quaternary ammonium compounds; (Prosan and Ster-Bac); sodium hypochlorite products (Agclor); and hydrogen dioxide products (Storox).
+Several disinfectant materials are available including quaternary ammonium compounds (Prosan and Ster-Bac), sodium hypochlorite products (Agclor), and hydrogen dioxide products (Storox).
 Consult the labels for specific directions.
 Once the storage environment is clean and sterilized, it is ready for potatoes.

 Storage temperature control is best achieved with forced air ventilation.
 Storage relative humidity should be kept as high as possible without causing condensation on the storage walls and ceilings.
 Good insulation properly protected with a vapor barrier reduces the danger of condensation.